eigenlore/hosc/README.md

 - <b>devel</b>:            directories used for developing and testing the various modules.
-Test programs should be made available here that can be rerun if so desired
+Test programs should be made available here that can be rerun if so desired.

-- <b>doc</b>:              collection of notes and other documentation related to the programs in this repository
+- <b>doc</b>:              collection of notes and other documentation related to the programs in this repository.

 - <b>include</b>:          all include files.
-Typically there is one include file per directory in the modules directory
+Typically there is one include file per directory in the modules directory.

-- <b>main</b>:             collection of main programs
+- <b>main</b>:             collection of main programs.

-- <b>modules</b>:          source code of all modules
+- <b>modules</b>:          source code of all modules.